DmitryStrakhov/PowerSharp/README.md

 ![Create-Tests](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Create-Tests.png)

-So, the action generates a boiler-plate code for you and sets up required between-project dependencies.
+So, the action generates a boiler-plate code for you and sets up required between-projects dependencies.

 Please note however, that we support NUnit framework only at the moment.
-The quick fix is only available if the test-project already has NUnit-dependency.
+The quick fix is available if the test-project already has NUnit-dependency.
 You can add it through 'Add favorite dependency' action by the way.

 --
 #### New ideas and proposal are very welcome!